MountSionCBSSecondary/SchoolWebsite/docs/git-commands.md

 ```
 The above command will download a copy of the repo to your local machine.
 This copy of the repo will have the remote name of `origin`.

 ## Add your own Remote
-Once you have the origin remote you will need to add a remote to your own fork of the repo.
-This can be done with the following command, just replace the placeholder with your own github name.
+Once you have the origin remote configured locally (i.e. your local copy knows where original repo is), you will need to configure your fork as a remote locally(i.e. your local copy knows where your fork is)
 A remote is a URL and it is github's way of specifying where a repo is stored.
-There is also two types of remotes `https` and `ssh` For example the school website `https` remote is `https://github.com/MountSionCBSSecondary/SchoolWebsite.git` and the `ssh` remote is `git@github.com:MountSionCBSSecondary/SchoolWebsite.git`
+There are two ways to talk to a remote `https` and `ssh` For example the school website `https` remote is `https://github.com/MountSionCBSSecondary/SchoolWebsite.git` and the `ssh` remote is `git@github.com:MountSionCBSSecondary/SchoolWebsite.git`

 It should also be noted you will need to have forked the repo, how to do this can be seen in [our tutorial](Tutorial.md)